aidanmelen/terraform-aws-security-group-v2/modules/null-unpack-aws-security-group-rules/README.md

-# expand
+# unpack

 A single `aws_security_group_rule` resource will result in the EC2 API creating many security group rules when many source(s)/destination(s) arguments are specified or a single source/destination argument is specified with many list elements.
-This will expanded the list of module rules such that each `aws_security_group_rule` resource results in the EC2 API creating a single security group rule.
+This will unpacked the list of module rules such that each `aws_security_group_rule` resource results in the EC2 API creating a single security group rule.

 <!-- ## Example